-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 (c) Autonomous vehicles

 Autonomous vehicles are still at an early stage in Hong Kong and are not seen on the roads.
-Generally, vehicles not compliant with the technical standards in terms of design, construction and operation for vehicle registration and licensing requirements under the current regulatory framework cannot be driven on the road.
+Generally, vehicles that do not comply with the technical standards in terms of design, construction and operation for vehicle registration and licensing requirements under the current regulatory framework cannot be driven on the road.
 Autonomous vehicles are currently legally not roadworthy, partly due to the risks posed by the use of unapproved auto-lane changing and auto-steering technology used by autonomous vehicles.

 That said, the Transport Department has issued movement permits under the Road Traffic Ordinance and also issued the Guidance Note on the Trials of Autonomous Vehicles in 2020 to enable trials of autonomous vehicles in Hong Kong.
-It remains to be seen how the regulatory regime will keep up with autonomous vehicles in the future – particularly regarding:
+In the Hong Kong Smart City Blueprint 2.0, issued in December 2020, one of the 'smart mobility initiatives' is to promote and facilitate the industry development and technological advancement of autonomous vehicles, with the objective of expediting the trial and use of autonomous vehicles in the city.
+However, it remains to be seen how the regulatory regime will keep up with autonomous vehicles in the future – particularly regarding:

 - design and specification;